Saintdoggie/dotfiles/README.md

 ./installer
 ```

-then follow instructions in the installer
+then follow instructions in the install